History of Belfast: Conflict in Belfast 1920–1922

-Meanwhile, IRA actions in Belfast, such as killing of policemen,m resulted in more retaliation attacks directly on the Roman Catholic population by loyalists, sometimes covertly aided by state forces.
+Meanwhile, IRA actions in Belfast, such as the killing of police, resulted in more retaliation attacks directly on the Roman Catholic population by loyalists, sometimes covertly aided by state forces.
 Atrocities and assassinations were perpetrated by both sides across Belfast.
 The McMahon Murders of 26 March 1922, and the Arnon Street Massacre of a week later, in which uniformed police shot a total of twelve Catholic civilians dead in reprisal for the killings of policemen, were two of the worst incidents.
 On 22 May, the IRA assassinated unionist politician William Twaddell, in Belfast.
 Immediately afterwards, the Special Powers Act was passed in an effort to stop the chaos.
 Internment (arrest and imprisonment without trial) was introduced, and over 350 IRA men were arrested in Belfast, crippling its organisation there.
 In June 1922, after the Treaty was approved by public referendum, the Republican movement in the South split into two warring factions; the Pro-Treaty and Anti-Treaty forces, marking the beginning of the Irish Civil War that would last almost a year and result in several war crimes and travesties between southern Irishmen.
 In the North, the cycle of sectarian atrocities against civilians in Belfast continued into the summer of 1922.
 May saw seventy-five people killed in Belfast, and another 30 died there in June.
 Several thousand Catholics fled the violence and sought refuge in Glasgow and Dublin.
 However, after this crisis, the violence declined rapidly.
 Only six people died in July and August and the final conflict-related killing took place in October 1922.

 Two factors contributed to the rapid end to the conflict during this period; the first was the collapse of the northern IRA as a result of internment.
 The second was the outbreak of the Irish Civil War in the south, which diverted the IRA's attention from Northern Ireland to the Free State, largely ending the violence in the former while increasing it in the latter.
 The death toll in Northern Ireland between July 1920 and July 1922 was 557 men, women and children; 303 were Catholics, 172 Protestants and 82 members of the security forces.
-In Belfast, 236 people had been killed in the first months of 1922 but there was not a single sectarian murder in the city between 1923 and 1933 Northern Ireland was believed to have one of the lowest crime rates in Europe during this period.
+In Belfast, 236 people had been killed in the first months of 1922 but there was not a single sectarian murder in the city between 1923 and 1933 Northern Ireland was reputed to have one of the lowest crime rates in Europe during this period.